MindfulBell/redux-playground/README.md

-This is a recipe box built for the FreeCodeCamp curriculum.
-It is my 4th project built using React.js
+This is a boiler plate setup that has React, redux, Bootstrap, and SASS.